 How can a big, global organization make a difference to a small, local community?

 AkzoNobel may be a huge organization – but we’re still made up of people.
-And many of them want to do more to make a difference to the world around us.
-That's why we started the AkzoNobel Community Program: to encourage employees to get involved in their local areas, and give them what they need to do it.
+And many of them want to do more to make a difference in the world around us.

 Wood Finishes & Adhesives employees from Vietnam to Virginia get involved in their local communities, volunteering their time and energy to help others.
 Our employees have refurbished desks for a hearing impaired school, built an outdoor education center for rural students, and coached and encouraged impaired athletes in the Special Olympics competition…just to name a few!